 See featured from Fat Tea Facebook page

 Hailing from Malaysia, this clean and minimalistic decor restaurant is responsible for spreading knowledge about Macanese food in Selangor.
-Beautifully laid on the dish is a pork chop bun, which looks incredibly fancy, almost making us forgetting it started as a street food.
+Beautifully laid on the dish is a pork chop bun, which looks incredibly fancy, almost making us forget it started as street food.
 Their tapas are also to die for, and great for sharing with friends and family.
 It’s usually the best way to experience different flavors and dishes without getting too full.
 Serradura and egg tarts are also on the menu, so be sure to keep some space for these!
 Check their Facebook page for more information and delightful pictures.

 Fat Tea LG05, Emerald Plaza North, Jalan PJU 8/3a, Damansara Perdana, 47820 Petaling Jaya, Selangor, Malaysia, www.facebook.com/FatTeaFood

 Located in ancient Edinburgh, Macau Kitchen is geographically far from its namesake but it hits close to home when it comes to concept and tradition.
 This spot serves typical African chicken, but also an array of curries which you can also find in several restaurants around Macau.
 Even though not entirely Macanese, it focuses mainly on Macau food while offering other Asian delights as well.
-Their menu – crafted by chef Kei De Freitas – includes Portuguese chicken and Serradura for dessert.
+Their menu–crafted by chef Kei De Freitas–includes Portuguese chicken and Serradura for dessert.
 Their chefs are dedicated to promoting the heritage of Macanese cuisine, as the first fusion cuisine in the world.
-They also travel regularly to Macau so recipes can be updated, added and bettered.
+They also travel regularly to Macau so recipes can be updated, added, and bettered.

 Macau Kitchen 93 St. Leonard’s St, Edinburgh, Scotland, United Kingdom

 Chicago has its own freestyle Macanese fusion restaurant as well!
 Wisely named Fat Rice, it serves lots of Portuguese-inspired dishes, as well as Macanese food.
 However, what’s great about this joint is its easy and outgoing mood.
-With a cool and simple decor, one can really focus on the food’s quality and how it appeals to people on this side of the world.
+With cool and simple decor, one can really focus on the food’s quality and how it appeals to people on this side of the world.
 Between minchi and fat rice (a combination of meats, vegetables in a fried rice mix) lays piri piri chicken, salt meadow lamb, chili prawns, salted codfish and so many other dishes full of history!
-Here, Macanese food is cooked and served in a laid back environment and they change up the menu from time to time.
+Here, Macanese food is cooked and served in a laid-back environment and they change up the menu from time to time.
 Sound fun, right?
 To know more, check their website.